 These crispy Italian breadcrumbs can be used on a wide variety of dishes.

-I love using them as a topping on spaghetti; the crunchy toasted pangrattato adds flavor and texture to pasta and works with a red sauce or white sauce.
+I love using these crispy Italian breadcrumbs as a topping on spaghetti; the crunchy toasted pangrattato adds flavor and texture to pasta and works with a red sauce or white sauce.

-Pangrattato really shines when used to top roasted vegetables.
-The nutty toasted flavor makes a delicious contrast to roasted asparagus, broccoli, green beans, and cauliflower.
+Pangrattato really shines when used as a topping on roasted vegetables.
+Its nutty, toasted flavor makes a delicious contrast to roasted asparagus, broccoli, green beans, and cauliflower.

 Chef Tips